MuhammadAkbar007/workout-tracker/src/main/resources/assignment.md

 > [!NOTE]
 > * Exercises will be used to create workout plans.
 > * Users should only be able to access their own workout plans.

-# Functionality
-## System
-- [x] Write a data seeder to populate database with a list of exercises.
-- [x] implement JWT authentication
-- [x] implement MapStruct
-- [ ] admin dashboard functionalities

-## User
-- [x] can sign up
-- [x] can log in
-- [x] can log out
-- [x] create workout plans: Allow users to create workouts composed of multiple exercises.
-- [x] see workout plan by id: admin any & user only his/her

-> [!NOTE]
-> in-progress this task 👇
-- [ ] update workout plans: Allow users to update workouts and add comments.

-- [ ] delete workout plans
-- [ ] schedule workout plans for specific date and times
-- [ ] list workouts:  List active or pending workouts sorted by date and time
-- [ ] track his progress
-- [ ] Generate reports on past workouts